kylemcdonald/ethereum-nft-activity/readme.md

 Install requests `pip install requests` if it is not already available.

-Then run the script: `python cryptoart_footprint.py`
+Then run the script: `python cryptoart_footprint.py`.
+This will run the calculations and save current emissions data to `/output` directory in JSON.

 This may take longer the first time, while your local cache is updated.